 The mainstream application of Cloud Computing is being driven to a large extent by its adoption by individuals through easily accessible services such as the ability to back up to the Cloud through Google Chrome or Apple's iCloud.
 The changing mindset of individuals that allows them to trust The Cloud and use it intuitively is driving its acceptance by their employers.
-At the same time, businesses are increasingly keen to take advantage After years spent grappling with the of its flexible pricing and application.
+At the same time, businesses are of its flexible pricing and application.